The Do's & Don'ts Of Boosting Fertility, According To Women's Health Experts

 Don't: Blame yourself.

-In a large study, more than 50 percent of women reported that infertility was the most upsetting experience of their lives.
+In a large study, more than 50 percent of women reported that difficulty getting pregnant was the most upsetting experience of their lives.
 It was likened to a cancer diagnosis.
 After a failed cycle, most women reported feelings of depression, anxiety, anger, and isolation.
 They start to point fingers all over but most forcibly at themselves.
 This blame can affect one's ability to move on and resume fertility treatment.
 In fact, while it has always been assumed that the individuals who stop fertility treatment do so for financial or medical reasons, data shows that it is actually the emotional stress of the situation.

 What is even more of a bummer is that, for most women, the longer you stay in the game, the better your chances are of scoring.
 So work with a fertility expert, explore Eastern medicine, and seek out the support you need to stick with it if you want to have a baby.